hsingh124/hsingh.dev/content/posts/localstack-overview-with-dynamodb.md

 title: "Localstack Overview with DynamoDB"
 date: 2022-10-18T10:45:09+13:00
 tags: ['Cloud']
-summary: "This goes through a quick project which involves setting up Localstack as a cloud dev/testing environment and writing a go script using the AWS SDK for creating a table, populating it and getting all the data."
+summary: "This goes through a quick project which involves setting up Localstack as a mock local cloud environment for testing/development and writing go scripts using the AWS SDK for creating a table, populating it and getting all the data."
 ---

 [Localstack](https://localstack.cloud/) is a cloud service emulator.
 It gives you a mock local AWS setup that you can use for testing and development instead of using an actual cloud service.
-In this post, we'll be setting up Localstack as a local development environment and writing a go script using the AWS SDK to fetch all the rows from a DynamoDB instance on Localstack.
+In this post, we'll be setting up Localstack and writing some go code using the AWS SDK to create a DynamoDB table inside of our Localstack environment, populate the table with fake data and get all the data from the table.

 ### Setting up Localstack
-Based on [localstack's docs](https://docs.localstack.cloud/get-started/), the best way to install it using pip(python package manager).
+Based on [localstack's docs](https://docs.localstack.cloud/get-started/), the best way to install it is using pip (a python package manager).
 You would need the following installed on your system:
 - `python` (Python 3.7 up to 3.10 is supported)
 - `pip` (Python package manager)
 - `docker`